Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Ongoing Judicial Review Challenges

 The Leasehold and Freehold Reform Act 2024 faces significant legal challenges through judicial review proceedings that commenced just one day before the main reforms took effect.
-On 30 January 2025, the High Court granted permission for comprehensive judicial review covering several key provisions of the legislation, creating uncertainty about long-term implementation stability.
+On 30 January 2025, the High Court granted permission for comprehensive judicial review covering several key provisions of the legislation.
+The High Court went on to dismiss all grounds in October 2025, but the Court of Appeal granted permission to appeal in April 2026, so a degree of uncertainty remains while the government continues to prepare implementation.

 Leasehold Reform Judicial Review Key Issues